Web of Knowledge

 About the Author

-My software development career has spanned telecommunications, enterprise-level e-commerce solutions, finance, transportation, modernization projects in health and education, and much more.
+My career has spanned tele- and radio communications, enterprise-level e-commerce solutions, finance, transportation, modernization projects in both health and education, and much more.